Substitution (DSC)

 Consequently, there are few mechanisms of landscape-level coordination.
 Canada does have some regional land use planning (see Land Use Planning Hub), mostly about sorting out conflicting interests related to managing growth and resources, and this is only part of what's required.
 For example, agricultural development applications may be denied on the grounds that they are not appropriate land uses because they are not consistent with local and regional municipal land use plans, and while important, this is not per se landscape level planning for food systems.
 Many provinces have watershed planning, which also touches on agricultural matters (see Goal 5 Water and the food system).
 In these provincial initiatives is the recognition that local level planning can not adequately address wider landscape issues, and this is equally true for the food system.
 It could be argued that in its early days BC's Agricultural Land Commission had some regional planning functions that extended beyond exclusionary zoning because of the way it intervened in certain land use disputes, bought and leased land, and attempted to expand food production, but many of these functions were curtailed by subsequent governments (see Curtis, 2023).

 The deteriorating state of grazing lands is emblematic of the weaknesses of relying on the market to allocate land use.
 Conversion of grasslands to annual crops is extensive (though only now being better documented), as is conversion to industrial and urban uses (see Goal 5, Protecting Agricultural Land).
+The Canadian Cattle Association estimates annual grassland loses at 150,000 acres, and some blame in part government policies that favour grain production over grass (Arnason, 2024).
 Given their importance for many ecological processes and for metabolically efficient ruminant production, these conversions must be significantly reduced.
 The situation is sufficiently dire that cattle associations and governments are considering implementing grassland protection programs that reward farmers financially for maintaining them, akin to what exists in the US.

 Broadly speaking, we need better training in food system planning and new institutional mechanisms by which to conduct it.
 What is proposed here would build on the skills development proposals for planners under Goal 5, Agricultural Land Protection, Efficiency.
 None of Canada's eight agricultural faculties offer food system planning programs.
 Urban planning programs, even if they have food streams, focus primarily on food system functions within an urban setting.
 This is important, but only a small portion of what food system planning encompasses.
 Faculties with an interdisciplinary tradition that focus on rural, environmental, resource, and community planning are best placed to do food system planning.